Wiebe Boer: Resignation from Calvin University

-Lawsuit against Calvin University
+Lawsuit against Calvin University and settlement

 On 12 April 2024, Boer and his wife Joanna filed a lawsuit against Calvin University alleging breach of contract, discrimination, and defamation.
 The lawsuit alleges that Boer was first made aware that a complaint of inappropriate communications had been issued against him after being called to a meeting with the board of trustees on 22 February 2024.
 During this meeting, Boer claims he acknowledged having communications with the complainant, but denies that the communication was inappropriate.
 Boer also claims the board told him to limit communication to only family and a trusted advisor or he would face termination.

 On 24 February 2024, the lawsuit states Boer was given a meeting with the board to defend himself.
 Boer claims that after the meeting, the board told him they had the votes to fire him and was given a deadline to decide if he would resign.
 At 4:55 pm, Boer agreed to resign as president.
 Following his resignation, the board released a statement that the lawsuit alleges to contain several statements that defame Boer.

 Following his resignation, Boer claims he was told they had until 15 April to move out of their home, DeWit Manor (which is Calvin University's property).
 On 2 April 2024, the suit claims that Calvin officials entered the DeWit Manor and changed the locks to prevent the Boers from reentering the Calvin property.
 On 7 April, the Boer family returned from a family vacation where they claimed they were greeted by Calvin security personnel who would allow one family member to enter DeWit Manor at a time accompanied by a member of security to collect their belongings.

 Following the issuing of the lawsuit, Calvin University's board of trustees issued a long, comprehensive statement addressing the alleged misinformation present throughout the Boer's lawsuit and expressing disappointment in the Boer's alleged failure to take accountability for the misconduct.
 The statement denied any wrongdoing and claimed that the lawsuit contained several misrepresentations of the events.
+On 13 June 2024, Calvin University and the Boers issued a joint statement announcing an amicable settlement of all legal matters, with all legal actions being formally dropped.

+Subsequent career

+In 2024, Boer was appointed Chief Growth Officer of the JIPA Network Group in Miami, Florida, directing market expansion for healthcare services and health insurance models across the Caribbean, Latin America, and South Florida.